See also Legal FAQs Filing Complaints Know Your Rights

 - File a Title IX lawsuit in federal court.
 Only a victim, or the parents of the victim (if the victim is a minor) can file a lawsuit.
 It’s possible to file a Title IX lawsuit without filing a complaint with OCR.
 You can also file a complaint with OCR and then file a lawsuit after OCR has completed its investigation, regardless of the outcome.
 Note that if you file a Title IX lawsuit while OCR is investigating your complaint, OCR will close its investigation.
 See our page on filing complaints.

-How long do I have to file a Title IX complaint with OCR?
+How long do I have to file a Title IX complaint?

 What do I include in the Title IX complaint to OCR?